 Torronsuo National Park in Tammela has long duckboards that take you over the bog, which is known as the deepest bog in Finland.
 Torronsuo is suitable for kids and more experienced hikers due to its two circle trails.
 Short circle trail is 1,5 km long and has recently renewed duckboards for the most part.
 Longer circle trail at Torronsuo is about 10 km long.
 Torronsuo is ideal for daytrips, it has a fire place and few birdwatching towers as well.
 Camping is not allowed.

 Aneriojärvi nature trail in Salo includes 1,2 km long wooden walkway that has been raised higher from the ground.
 This nature trail has a jungle like feeling as it leads you to the birdwatching tower overlooking Lake Aneriojärvi.
 Birdwatching is popular especially during spring migration from April to June and autumn migration from July to September.
 The wooden walkway is easy to walk with a railing but it has few steep steps in the beginning.

 Valkmusa National Park in Pyhtää has one circle trail with duckboards called Läntisen keitaan lenkki, which is 2.3km long.
-There are six osprey couples at Valkmusa, and you can see their massive nests on top of some trees in the centre of the marshlands.
+There are six osprey couples at Valkmusa, and you can see their massive nests on top of some trees in the center of the marshlands.
 The marshes are popular among other species as well: cranes, common redshanks, whimbrels, black grouses, and common pochards.

 Koskikara nature trail in Nurmijärvi is about 1,5 kilometers long.
 The path along Vantaanjoki river takes you through Natura -protected area partly on the duckboards.
-There are few fire places, an ancient mill site Myllykoski and a possibility to spot some white-throated dippers.
+There are few fire places, an ancient mill site Myllykoski, and a possibility to spot some white-throated dippers.

-Where are you favourite duckboards located?
+Where are your favorite duckboards located?